All Episodes

 What was her name?

-That's what her name was.
+Uh, Lucy Lawless, that's what her name was.

-Yeah, Lucy Law.
+Yeah, Lucy Lawless.

-Back and continue in just a second.
+If you ask me, we'll have brief time out here back and continue in just a second.

-Next, I have a couple sound bites.
+Next, I have a couple sound bites and these frankly intrigue me.

-Now sit tight here, Mr. Snertley.
+Now, sit tight here, mr. Snerdley.

-Sit tight, because you know, on the left, we have kooks and lunatics who are invested in America's defeat against this enemy.
+Sit tight because you know, on the left we have kooks and lunatics who are invested in America's defeat against this enemy.

-As we've been through, I don't know how many times, so don't need to detail it for you.
+I don't need to detail it for you.

-Bush is the problem, blah, blah, blah, blah, blah.
+Bush is the problem, blah.

 On the matter of this mosque being blown up, he has a theory.

-He thinks it means Al Qaeda is losing.
+He thinks it means Al-Qaeda Is Losing.

-We have two sound bacterias in Good Morning America today with uh with Charles Gibson.
+We have two sound biteries and good morning America today with with Charles Gibson, and he said, Tom, who benefits here?

 I can't imagine who would want to bomb this mosque.

-Charlie, what the hell are you talking?
+What the hell are you talking?

-Excuse me, my friends.
+Al-Qaeda bombed the mosque, excuse me, my friends.

 Who benefits, Tom?

-And what what are the what do they get out of it?
+What do they get out of guys?

-The guys, they can't wait.
+They can't wait.

 They hope this becomes a civil war so that they'll be accurate at having predicted it.